CLSherrod/clsherrod.github.io/_posts/2023-10-02-smart-notes.md

 Using a template vault is a great shortcut to get started.
 Pick one that is close to what you are.
 Some are more geared towards content making, others for college and some for researchers.

+I use [this vault template](https://github.com/kepano/kepano-obsidian) as it's simple.

 ### Additional Markdown Resources
 I’ve created some markdown projects to help me organize things in my life.
 I hope you find them helpful.
 - [One Big Text File Markdown Journal](https://github.com/CLSherrod/OBTF/) - I keep track on what I’ve worked on in one big text file where I add the new day at the top of the file.
 Been doing this since January 2022.